canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## Charm Ubuntu and Python Version

-Using inconsitent minor Python version for development, CI and production means that, even if tests pass during development and CI, the charm may not work in production.
+Using inconsistent minor Python version for development, CI and production means that, even if tests pass during development and CI, the charm may not work in production.